There are many reasons to stay in the UK this summer and cruise the waterways through the great British countryside rather than going abroad.

 Photo: Kingfisher by William Richardson

-Like every other boat owner, boat hire companies contribute funding to their relevant navigation authority, such as Canal & River Trust or the Environment Agency.
-So, by hiring a boat you are indirectly contributing to the maintenance of the waterways network, as well as supporting local waterside businesses along the route.
+Like every other boat owner, boat hire companies contribute funding to their relevant navigation authority.
+So, a good reason to go on a boating holiday is that by hiring a boat you are contributing to the maintenance of the waterways network, as well as supporting local waterside businesses along the route.